UMANG2707/Assignment/README.md

 ## Step-1: Spin up a Micro Instance in a choice of your cloud provider.

-The EC2 instance is provisioned using Infrastructure as Code (IaC) with Terraform.
+- The EC2 instance is provisioned using Infrastructure as Code (IaC) with Terraform.
 The required configuration files are stored in the terraform directory.

-Terraform Directory Structure

 ```
 terraform/